 Due to Arthur’s death his son, Maurice Arthur Griffiths, took over as General Manager whilst a former chairman, Mr G. M. Stafford, resumed that role.

 By 1949 General Plastics claimed to be the largest manufacturer of buttons in Australia, however they produced buttons and buckles under the brand name of Beauclaire only from about 1951.
-Before that the buttons were labelled ‘plastic buttons’ as well as cards with a ‘lovely lady’ illustration (see below).
+Before that the buttons were labelled simply as ‘plastic buttons’.
+As well there were cards with a ‘lovely lady’ illustration (see below).
 Later they produced Woolworths and Embassy branded lines.

 The 3 photos below (from NZ auction site Trademe) show how the branding of the company’s buttons evolved: ‘Pearl-Sheen’ becomes ‘Pearl Sheen Belle-claire’ becomes ‘Beauclaire Pearl Sheen’.